 Cybercriminals will be quick to take advantage of any lapses in security, so it’s vital that employees can recognise the threats and vulnerabilities to their company’s information assets when working remotely.

-To prevent the compromise of valuable company data, there are a number of security practices that employees should follow:
+To prevent the compromise of valuable company data during the coronavirus pandemic, there are a number of security practices that employees should follow:

 The Do’s and Don’ts of Coronavirus (Covid-19) – eLearning Video